cylentro/LaunchBox/frontend/docs/courses/vibe-coding-building-apps-with-ai-conversation/code-1-the-basics-what-is-vibe-coding.md

 These tools live directly inside your code editor (the software where code is written) and act as an always-on "pair programmer".
 They see what you're typing and suggest the next line of code, answer questions about your project, and help automate repetitive tasks.

 Imagine you're learning to cook.
-A code assistant is like having a master chef standing over your shoulder.2
+A code assistant is like having a master chef standing over your shoulder.

 * When you start a recipe ("I want to make a website header..."), the assistant instantly suggests the ingredients and steps (it autocompletes the code for you).
 * If you see a confusing instruction in a recipe ("What does this line of code do?"), you can ask your assistant, and they will explain it in plain English (using features like Copilot Chat's /explain command).